BG3-RAW-Mods/bg3-RAW-addon/Druid.md

 ### Panther

-Strength: 13, Dexterity: 15, Constitution: 10, AC: 12, Movement Speed: 15
+Strength: 14, Dexterity: 15, Constitution: 10, AC: 12, Movement Speed: 15
 Hit Points: 13 (level 2), 18 (level 3), 20 (level 4)
-Proficiencies: Perception, Stealth
+Proficiencies: Perception, Stealth (Expertise)
 Passives: Keen Smell. **Not RAW ->** Darkvision (9m), Feline Fall Attacks (adds *Dexterity modifier*):
-- bite: 1d6 Piercing
+- bite: 1d6+2 Piercing
-- claws: 1d4 Slashing
+- claws: 1d4+2 Slashing
 - pounce: jump on a target then hits it with a claw attack on the same turn, that target must succeed on a DC 10 Strength saving throw or be knocked prone.
 If the target is prone, the panther can make one bite attack against it as a bonus action. *Implementation: it can attack any target within range as a bonus action, as long as panther doesn't move.*

 ### Wolf

-Strength: 12, Dexterity: 15, Constitution: 12, AC: 11, Movement Speed: 12
+Strength: 12, Dexterity: 15, Constitution: 12, AC: 13 (natural), Movement Speed: 12
 Hit Points: 11 (level 2), 14 (level 3), 18 (level 4)
 Proficiencies: Perception, Stealth
 Passives: Keen Smell, Pack Tactics
-Attacks (adds *Strength modifier*):
+Attacks (adds *Dexterity modifier*):
-- bite: 2d4 Piercing, target must succeed on a DC 9 Strength saving throw or be knocked prone.
+- bite: 2d4+2 Piercing, target must succeed on a DC 9 Strength saving throw or be knocked prone.

 ### Dire Wolf

-Strength: 17, Dexterity: 15, Constitution: 15, AC: 14, Movement Speed: 15
+Strength: 17, Dexterity: 15, Constitution: 15, AC: 14 (natural), Movement Speed: 15
 Hit Points (Moon Druid): 20 (level 2), 30 (level 3), 40 (level 4), 50 (level 5), 60 (level 6)
 Hit Points (Other Druid): 60 (level 8)
 Proficiencies: Perception, Stealth
 Passives: Keen Smell, Pack Tactics
 Attacks (adds *Strength modifier*):
-- bite: 2d6 Piercing, target must succeed on a DC 11 Strength saving throw or be knocked prone.
+- bite: 2d6+3 Piercing, target must succeed on a DC 11 Strength saving throw or be knocked prone.

 ### Giant Hyena